Solomon Mikhoels: Death

 Even at the time, many people suspected that his death was not an accident, including the Yiddish poet Peretz Markish, who hinted in a poem that Mikhoels's name should be added to the six million victims of The Holocaust.

-Stalin's daughter, Svetlana Alliluyeva later wrote that:
+Stalin's daughter, Svetlana Alliluyeva, later wrote that:

+Two weeks after Mikhoels' death, his alleged assassin, Lavrentiy Tsanava, was secretly given the Order of Lenin "for exemplary execution of a special assignment from the government".